jeromegn/protobuf.cr/README.md

   # write your methods like you normally would here, if you like.
 end

+# MyMessage is just a normal struct - let's create one
-msg = MyMessage.new prop_name = 42, prop2 = Foo::FOO, optional_prop_name = "Foo" # create a struct as usual
+msg = MyMessage.new prop_name: 42, prop2: Foo::FOO, optional_prop_name: "Bar"
-puts "Before serializing: #{msg}"
+puts "Before serialization: #{msg}"

-io = IO::Memory.new
+io_memory = msg.to_protobuf # io_memory is an IO::Memory of the encoded message

-msg.to_protobuf(io) # write the protobuf message to IO (could also be a File, network etc)
+# Or write the encoded message into any IO object - such as network, or a file

-io.pos = 0 # Seek back to the start of the IO::Memory ready for reading
+tmpfile = Tempfile.open("my_message") do |output_file|
+    msg.to_protobuf output_file # In this case we use a temporary file end

+# Now let's decode the message...
+input_file = File.open(tmpfile.path) # open an IO object (the file we just wrote)
-decoded = MyMessage.from_protobuf(io) # returns an instance of MyMessage from a valid protobuf encoded message
+decoded_msg = MyMessage.from_protobuf(input_file) # return an instance of MyMessage

-puts "After serializing: #{decoded}"
+puts "After serialization: #{decoded_msg}" tmpfile.delete # clean up the temporary file
 ```

 #### Field types